Viraj761/Lifecare-Hospital-management-System/README.md

 - Integrate a backend for storing and managing patient data.
 - Add dynamic scheduling and notification features.

-## Contribution
-Contributions are welcome!
-To contribute:
-1. Fork the repository.
-2. Create a new branch (`git checkout -b feature-name`).
-3. Commit your changes (`git commit -m 'Add feature-name'`).
-4. Push to your branch (`git push origin feature-name`).
-5. Open a pull request.

 ## License
 This project is licensed under the MIT License.
 See the [LICENSE](LICENSE) file for details.